CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 *It might be useful to be able to also adjust the 'manual' value using the mouse's scroll wheel.
 Perhaps while the mouse is hovering over the image with 'shift' held down, or while the mouse is hovering over the 'Presentation' panel.*

+In a future version we might provide improved methods of adjusting the contrast and brightness, eg as in tools such as ImageJ.

 The 'colour map' chooser is a combo box that offers a choice of three options :
 - Greyscale
 - The 'JET' colour scheme